Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 * E-mail
 * Birth Date

 Additionally, the user must pass a captcha to ensure human entry.
 A link to terms of service and privacy policy will be included below the form for the user to read if neccesary.
-Upon entering the correct information, the user will press the "Sign Up" button at the bottom of the overlay, which will then prompt the user as to whether or not the account creation was successful.
+Upon entering the correct information, the user presses the "Sign Up" button at the bottom of the overlay, which will then prompt the user as to whether or not the account creation was successful.
 A successful account creation must follow the following criteria:
 * Non-duplicate username
 * Password conforming to site-specified rules
 * Non-duplicate e-mail address